Charon: A Dragon at the Gate: Style

-Jack L. Chalker's style in the writing of this four-book series is that of formula fiction of itself, in that it extensively copies its narrative from book to book, even word for word.
+Chalker's style in the writing of this four-book series is that of formula fiction of itself, in that it extensively copies its narrative from book to book, even word for word.
 Each book opens with a short story about some way the aliens are disrupting the Confederacy, then shifts to the background story of the Confederacy learning of the aliens and of the Agent being recruited, briefed and awakening on the prison ship.
 The story of that is identical in each book.
-From there, it is, in the first three books, purely an adventure story involving the copied agent trying to assassinate the local Lord, getting a girlfriend and learning a lot about himself in the process.
+From there, it is, in the first three books, purely an adventure story involving the copied agent trying to assassinate the local Lord, getting a girlfriend, and learning about himself in the process.
 Each of the first three books then close with a discussion between the Agent in the picket ship and his computer partner/overseer.
-Only the concluding book, Medusa: A Tiger by the Tail departs a bit from this.
+Only the concluding book, Medusa: A Tiger by the Tail, departs a bit from this.